 The 2022 Sienna is almost fun to drive thanks to balanced handling and a supple ride, though it can be a little pokey.

 Is the Toyota Sienna 4WD?

-Toyota offers all-wheel drive on every version of the Sienna, though it’s standard on the Wilderness.
+Toyota offers all-wheel drive on every version of the Sienna, though it’s standard on the Woodland.
 The Sienna’s all-wheel-drive system consists of a second electric motor mounted on the rear axle, though there’s no physical drive connection from front to rear.
 Simple, effective, and not exactly off-road-ready.

 How fast is the Toyota Sienna?

 Well, not very.
 With 245 hp net from its well-muffled 4-cylinder and electric motor, the Sienna is the slowest minivan on the market.
 Still, all vans are pretty peppy these days, so the Sienna rarely struggles to keep up with traffic.
 The CVT largely works in the background to keep the engine in its powerband when needed and well away from it to save fuel otherwise.

 For its ride quality, we elevate the Sienna to a 6 out of 10.

 Most versions ride with a level of sophistication not matched by rivals; slap a Lexus badge on the Sienna and Toyota could sell two versions.
 Similarly, the van’s steering has a nice heft, which works well with limited body lean in corners to deliver crisp handling that bests any competitive SUV.
 The Sienna’s brakes are strong and easily modulated, too.
 That’s something we can’t say about most Toyota hybrids.